 8. What’s in a Name?

-The name Corvallis comes from the latin phrase cor vallis, which means “heart of the valley.”
+The name Corvallis comes from the Latin phrase cor vallis, which means “heart of the valley.”
 What might the city have been named if the founders had chosen a different language?
 Perhaps… Bailararen Bihotzean (Basque), Coeur de la Vallee (French), Jantung Lembah (Indonesian) Gulshi Kheobashi (Georgian), Herzen des Tals (German), or Plawv Ntawm Lub Hav (Hmong).
 Corvallis has few nicknames, but a few include: The Beaver Dam, Winner on the Willamette, The Curve, Tater Salad, IQ City, Big Burgerville, and Castor Town.

 9. Reser Stadium

 The local football stadium is named for Reser’s Fine Food, a company that began as one grandma trying to make bulk potato salad in her kitchen.
-Since then, it’s become a large company employing over 3,000 people and makes a respectable salsa.
+Since then, it’s become a large company employing over 3,000 people and making a respectable salsa.

 10. Y’all Want to Look at Some Birds?